Page Reviewed / Updated - May 2019

 1) The Massachusetts Frail Elder Wavier provides in-home services and community supports to individuals who require a nursing home level of care.
 Benefits and services include home health aide, personal care assistance, meal delivery, home modifications, respite care and adult day care.
 Click here to learn more.

-If income and / or assets are over the allowable amount, it may still be possible to qualify for Medicaid via the assistance of a Medicaid planner.
+If income and / or asset(s) are over the allowable amount(s), it may still be possible to qualify for Medicaid via the assistance of a Medicaid planner.
 More on Medicaid eligibility.
+Please note that it is imperative that one does not give away assets within 5 years of applying for Medicaid.
+This is because Medicaid has a look-back rule, and if violated, may result in a denial of benefits for a period of time.

 1) The Home Care Program (HCP) and Enhanced Community Options Program (ECOP) provides non-medical supports and personal care services to elderly individuals in their homes.
 While very similar in nature, ECOP is intended for those who have greater care needs.
 For more information on benefits and eligibility requirements, click here.